-The area of the Sound unconditionally approved for harvesting shellfish was greater in 2019.
+The area of the Sound approved for harvesting shellfish was less in 2020.

-Water quality assessment criteria for shellfishing as a designated use only applies to inner, shore, and mid-shore estuarine waters where shellfish growth is viable, which is approximately 50 percent of Connecticut’s estuarine waters.
-Only about 16 percent of the estuarine waters assessed can fully support shellfish harvesting from Class SA waters.**
+Water quality assessment criteria for shellfishing as a designated use only applies to inner-shore, and mid-shore estuarine waters where shellfish growth is viable, which is approximately 50 percent of Connecticut’s estuarine waters.
+According to the Department of Energy and Environmental Protection’s (DEEP) 2020 Integrated Water Quality Report, only about 16 percent of the estuarine waters assessed can fully support shellfish harvesting from Class SA waters.** This percentage is unchanged since the 2018 report.
+Meanwhile, the percent of estuarine waters that can fully support shellfish harvesting from Class SB waters declined since the 2018 report.

-Goal: The goal for marine shellfish beds, adopted in the 2015 edition of the Long Island Sound Study's Comprehensive Conservation and Management Plan, is to upgrade five percent of the 2014 restricted acres (262,831) so that shellfish may be harvested in those areas freely.
-Adding those upgraded acres to the 2014 baseline results in a target of approximately 139,550 "approved" acres by 2035, shown on the chart as a horizontal line.
+Goal: The goal for marine shellfishing, adopted in the 2015 edition of the Long Island Sound Study's Comprehensive Conservation and Management Plan, is to “upgrade 5 percent of the acreage restricted or closed for shellfishing in 2014 by 2035”.
+The “restricted or closed” acreage in 2014 totaled 167,264 acres, which included areas designated by DoAg as “prohibited”, “restricted relay”, and “conditionally restricted relay”.
+Therefore, the goal is a reduction of restricted or closed acreage to 158,901 acres by 2035, shown on the chart as a horizontal line.

-Technical Notes: * The changes in "approved" acres over the past decade have reflected changes in federal regulations and more accurate spatial measurement techniques in addition to water quality changes. ** SA waters allow shellfish harvesting for direct human consumption where authorized, whereas SB waters allow shellfish harvesting with depuration or relay where authorized.
+Technical Notes: *The vertical axis in the chart above has been shortened, beginning at 100,000 acres rather than the customary zero. **SA waters allow shellfish harvesting for direct human consumption where authorized, whereas SB waters allow shellfish harvesting with depuration or relay where authorized.
 Depuration is the action or process of freeing something of impurities.
 In the case of shellfish, this usually means moving the shellfish to areas with better water quality.